RockefellerArchiveCenter/aurora_fetcher/README.md

 Right now, the Docker container does not persist any data, which means that when you shut down the services using `docker-compose down`, you'll lose any data you entered.
 In order to facilitate development, a few default objects will be created for you when you run `docker-compose up`.

-### Users

-By default a new superuser is created.
-See `entrypoint.sh` for those users and associated credentials.
-THIS IS FOR TESTING PURPOSES ONLY, BE SURE TO CHANGE THIS IN PRODUCTION.

 ## Usage

 ![Accession Routine diagram](transformer.png)